magento/devdocs/guides/v2.0/javascript-dev-guide/conventions_js.md

 ## Conventional notations for paths to modules and themes

 Magento application components, including modules, themes, and language packages technically can be located anywhere under the Magento root directory.
-This refers to both, Magento default and custom components.
+This refers to both Magento default and custom components.

 The following relative paths are used for modules and themes: